XRPLF/xrpl-dev-portal/content/faq.md

 #### Does the XRP Ledger distinguish between the codebase for validation and the one for user software?

 Yes.
-There are several [XRP Ledger client libraries](client-libraries.html) which are intended for users.
-These libraries have a different codebases and repositories from the [core XRP Ledger server](the-rippled-server.html) which powers the network and validates transactions.
+There are several [XRP Ledger client libraries](client-libraries.html) which are intended for user software developers.
+These libraries have different codebases and repositories from the [core XRP Ledger server](the-rippled-server.html) which powers the network and validates transactions.